PaperPrototype/Intro-Coding-and-Computers/08 - Memory/Lecture/english.md

 }
 ```

-We basically are saying "if, this copy of the function, the number 3 has been increased to be larger than or equal to 3, return and give back whatever the `number` variable is currently".
-By `return`ing we stop ourselves from putting another copy of the `add_until_3` function on the stack.
+We basically are saying "if, this copy of the function, the `number` variable is larger than or equal to 3, return (exit) and give back whatever the `number` variable is currently".

+Remember that anything after a `return` will not run, so we we stop ourselves from calling/pushing a new `add_until_3` function onto the stack.

-We need to "pass" the result from the final `add_until_3` function back through all of the copies of `add_until_3`!
+There is one problem still.
+We need to get access to whatever the next `add_until_3` function will give back!

 (example)
 ```c